frconor-ebook/meditations/_posts/2025-09-22-christ-the-light.md

 In the course of our life and vocation, we need to grow more in the light, taking care of our doctrinal formation, assimilating a little better the truths that are presented before us, the things we read.

-Pope Benedict says, \"When there is no truth, there is no justice."
+Pope Benedict says, "When there is no truth, there is no justice."
 Great things depend on that truth, on that light.

 We live in a modern culture where one of the common ideas is that we should abolish truth because as soon as we have truth, we impose it on others.

-In the States they talk about, "We don\'t want any moral absolutes.
-We don\'t want people telling us that certain things are always wrong because we don\'t want to be hedged in any way."
+In the States they talk about, "We don't want any moral absolutes.
+We don't want people telling us that certain things are always wrong because we don't want to be hedged in any way."

 But the truth is a pathway to the light.
 It shows us the way to live, it shows us the path to eternity, to the eternal wedding feast.

-G.K.
-Chesterton says, "The truth is, of course, that the curtness of the Ten Commandments is evidence, not of the gloom and narrowness of religion, but, on the contrary of its liberality in humanity.
-It is shorter to state the things forbidden than the things permitted; precisely because most things are permitted, and only a few things are forbidden."
+Chesterton says, "The truth is, of course, that the curtness of the Ten Commandments is evidence, not of the gloom and narrowness of religion, but, on the contrary, of its liberality and humanity.
+It is shorter to state the things forbidden than the things permitted: precisely because most things are permitted, and only a few things are forbidden" (G. K. Chesterton, *Illustrated London News*, January 3, 1920).

 The Ten Commandments shed a great light on the world, a pathway to happiness.

 Misery comes from doing things that are wrong.
 Happiness comes from doing things that are right.
 The Ten Commandments show us the pathway to happiness.

 St. Josemaría liked to say, "The whole apostolate of Opus Dei can be summed up in one idea: to give doctrine."
 We try and clarify wrong ideas, we try and promote the truth, and give that light.

 A Roman educator, Quintilian, in the early centuries, says that clarity of expression lights up the beauty of the world.